 The instrument is turned on or off by pressing the small round key marked Power for about one second.
-When turning on, the screen backlight will flash briefly to indicate that the key press has been recognised, there is then a short delay prior to operation starting.
+When turning on, the screen backlight will flash briefly and a short beep will sound to indicate that the key press has been recognised, there is then a short delay prior to operation starting.